 There are exceptions, however.
-For brand campaigns for instance, (campaigns where you are bidding on your business name) you will want to maintain the top spot.
-Luckily, because your QS should be the highest for these KWs, you shouldn’t have to pay to much for it.
-That is why brand campaigns can be your least expensive way of producing conversions.
+For brand campaigns — campaigns where you are bidding on your business name — you will want to maintain the top spot.
+Luckily, because your Quality Score should be the highest for these KWs, you shouldn’t have to pay to much for it.
+This is why brand campaigns can be your least expensive way of producing conversions.

-The last 3 factors to consider aren’t within the Google Ads platform itself but have more to do with your web properties themselves.
+The last 3 factors to consider aren’t within the Google Ads platform itself, but have more to do with your web properties.
 The first of these is landing page speed.
 Page speed and conversion rates are certainly tied at the hip.
-The logic is simple.
-The faster a site loads, the better the conversion rate.
+The logic is simple; the faster a site loads, the better the conversion rate.
 The slower the page, the higher the risk of bounce and missing out on potential conversions.
 It is estimated that an average site loses 7% of traffic per every 1 second of loading speed delay.
 This is even more crucial for e-commerce.

-If you think your site could be suffering from slow site speed there are some tests that you can run quickly to help determine it.
-Google’s Site Speed Test Page Insights tool comes to mind.
-It not only shows you your performance on both desktop and mobile but will also give you a guide to work with for your developer to improve load times.
+If you think your site could be suffering from low speed, there are some tests that you can run quickly to help determine it.
+Google’s Site Speed Test Page Insights tool quickly comes to mind.
+It not only shows you your performance on both desktop and mobile, but will also give you a guide to work with for your developer to improve load times.

-This can be a whole can of worms if you don’t know what you are looking for, but there are some tried and tested troubleshooting methods you can undertake.
-Make sure to firstly double check that all of your scripts are properly placed.
+This can be an entirely new can of worms if you don’t know what you are looking for, but there are some tried and tested troubleshooting methods you can undertake.
+Make sure to double check that all of your scripts are properly placed.
 If you are using Google Tag Manager (GTM) check that the container tag is in place on your website and log in to the platform to double check you have the proper conversion IDs and that your triggers are set up correctly.

 If you are working with a web developer, they should be able to validate all of this with you before setting giving you the green light to launch.